DPDK/dpdk/doc/guides/nics/mlx5.rst

 - Available descriptor threshold event:

   - Does not support shared Rx queue and hairpin Rx queue.

+- Host shaper:

+  - Support BlueField series NIC from BlueField 2.
+  - When configuring host shaper with MLX5_HOST_SHAPER_FLAG_AVAIL_THRESH_TRIGGERED flag set, only rates 0 and 100Mbps are supported.

 - When using Verbs flow engine (``dv_flow_en`` = 0), flow pattern without any
   specific VLAN will match for VLAN packets as well: